 Describe the overall system software and organization.
 List and describe the software modules (i.e., including functions, subroutines, or classes), programming languages, and development tools.

 Describe all software required to support the system, and specify the physical location of all software systems.
 Identify database platforms, compilers, utilities, operating systems, and communications software.

+Database Platform: SQL Server 2012

+Data Importing and ETL Tools: SQL Server Integration Services, FMQL or RPC (for interfacing directly with VISTA)

 Provide diagrams that illustrate the segmentation levels down to the lowest level.
 Include names and reference numbers for all features on the diagrams.
 Include a narrative that expands on and enhances the understanding of the functional breakdown.